 Doorley, director, Mindful Reputation, previously was head of corporate communication at Merck when it was named America’s Most Admired Company seven of his 12 years there.
 He later became founding academic director of the graduate program in public relations and corporate communication at New York University, which was named America’s Best Public Relations Academic Program twice.
 Doorley built and taught the world’s first graduate course in reputation management at NYU, copyrighted the template process called Comprehensive Reputation Management, and co-authored the leading, peer-reviewed text, “Reputation Management,” the third edition of which will be published in 2014.

 Participants earn 4.0 APR Maintenance Credits for a two-day course.
-For more information on Accreditation maintenance, visit http://www.prsa.org/Learning/Accreditation.
+Learn more about Accreditation maintenance.